alevermore/mshi-leadership-practicum-ai-dashboard-LEVERMORE/data/DATA_NOTES.md

 No real patient data is included.

 ## Purpose
-Created to analyze workflow and leadership improvement opportunities.
+This data shows the recorded diabetes, physical activity, and high blood pressure levels from 2015.
+Additionally, this was created to analyze workflow and leadership improvement opportunities.